OntoUML/ontouml-vocabulary/README.md

-# ontouml-schema-owl
+# OntoUML Metamodel in OWL

-ontouml-schema-owl is an OWL vocabulary to serialize and exchange OntoUML models compliant with [ontouml-schema](https://github.com/OntoUML/ontouml-schema).
+The **OntoUML Metamodel in OWL** is a vocabulary to serialize and exchange OntoUML models compliant with [ontouml-schema](https://github.com/OntoUML/ontouml-schema).